Special effects technicians help to create movie magic by adding visual, physical or explosive effects to the films they work on

 - work on a computer to model or trigger the effect.

 Full-time, permanent contracts are very uncommon in this industry and it's common to have a contract of just a few weeks.
-6 to 9 months of work on a major studio picture would be viewed as a long contract.
+For example, six to nine months of work on a major studio picture would be viewed as a long contract.
 You'll be given a payslip and are entitled to rights as a worker or employee.
-Or, you may work in a self-employed capacity as a freelancer, with a flat rate agreed for a set piece of work.
+Or you may work in a self-employed capacity as a freelancer, with a flat rate agreed for a set piece of work.

 Given that contracts are not permanent, it's common to work long hours while you have a contract and to take rest in between periods of work.